 From time to time, the Company's Engineering segment enters into agreements to provide, among other things, construction management and engineering services.
-Pursuant to these agreements, the Company a) may engage subcontractors to provide construction or other services; b) typically earns a fixed percentage of the total project value; and c) assumes no ownership or risks of inventory.
-Under the terms of the agreements, the Company is typically not required to pay the subcontractor until after the corresponding payment from the Company's endclient is received.
+Pursuant to these agreements, the Company a) may purchase equipment on behalf of the Company's customer or engage subcontractors to provide construction or other services; b) typically earns a fixed percentage of the total project value; and c) assumes no ownership or risks of inventory.
+Under the terms of the agreements, the Company is typically not required to pay the subcontractor until after the corresponding payment from the Company's end-client is received.
 Upon invoicing the end-client on behalf of the subcontractor or staffing agency, the Company records this amount simultaneously as both a "transit account receivable" and "transit account payable," as the amount when paid to the Company is due to and generally paid to the subcontractor within a few days.
 The Company typically does not pay a given transit account payable until the related transit account receivable is collected.
 The Company is typically obligated to pay the subcontractor or staffing agency whether or not the client pays the Company.
 The Company's transit accounts payable generally exceeds the Company's transit accounts receivable but absolute amounts and spreads fluctuate significantly from quarter to quarter in the normal course of business.
+The transit accounts receivable was \$8.9 million and related transit accounts payable was \$31.1 million, for a net payable of \$22.2 million, as of December 30, 2023.
 The transit accounts receivable was \$3.3 million and related transit accounts payable was \$9.8 million, for a net payable of \$6.5 million, as of December 31, 2022.
 The transit accounts receivable was \$1.0 million and related transit accounts payable was \$2.1 million, for a net payable of \$1.1 million, as of January 1, 2022.
-The transit accounts receivable was \$2.5 million and related transit accounts payable was \$4.9 million, for a net payable of \$2.4 million, as of January 2, 2021.